 718.1 Policy Objective

 This policy provides guidance to administrators, staff, volunteers and donors in support of Cal Poly in arranging for gift or honorific naming opportunities and recognition of major philanthropic commitments.
-Naming may honor individuals by recognizing exceptional contributions shaping the University, commemorate Cal Poly’s history and traditions, honor long-term and significant financial contributions to Cal Poly, or honor financial contributions to support the facility or program named.
+Naming may honor individuals or organizations by recognizing exceptional contributions shaping the University, commemorate Cal Poly’s history and traditions, honor long-term and significant financial contributions to Cal Poly, or honor financial contributions to support the facility or program named.

 718.2 Authority

 The University President retains final authority for recommending naming opportunities to the California State University Board of Trustees (CSU Trustees) and for naming of endowments not requiring CSU approval (scholarships, endowed faculty positions, graduate fellowships, etc.).
 If CSU Trustees approval is required, the Academic Senate's Executive Committee must review the proposal as part of the approval process by the University President.
-The vice president of University Development and Alumni Engagement (VPUDAE) or designee assists in determining values of campus naming opportunities, prepares naming proposals, and ensures the approval procedures are followed.
+The VPUDAE or designee assists in determining values of campus naming opportunities, prepares naming proposals, and ensures the approval procedures are followed.

 718.3 General Guidelines

-The following policy guidelines are generally agreed upon and, in the interest of negotiating significant gifts, may be modified for specific situations at the direction of the University President and VPUDAE.
+The following policy guidelines are generally agreed upon and, in the interest of negotiating significant gifts, may be modified for specific situations at the direction of the University President and the VPUDAE.

 718.3.1